mit-han-lab/neurips-micronet/README.md

 # MicroNet: Team MIT-HAN-Lab

+## News
+Hanrui and Zhongxia gave a [talk](https://nips.cc/Conferences/2019/ScheduleMultitrack?event=15423) on the challenge in NeurIPS 2019, Vancouver.

 ## Introduction
-This codebase is our submission for NeurIPS 2019 MicroNet Challenge on the [WikiText-103 Language Modeling task](https://micronet-challenge.github.io/index.html).
+This codebase is the Champnion submission for NeurIPS 2019 MicroNet Challenge on the [WikiText-103 Language Modeling task](https://micronet-challenge.github.io/index.html).

+Team Member: Demi Guo\*, Hanrui Wang\*, Zhongxia Yan\*, Phillip Isola, Song Han. (\*Equal Contribution)

 The codebase consists of:
 * IPython notebooks which verify test perplexity and calculate the final score